Consensusbiz logo

 RM 2,500 (each dependant)

-Minimum days in Malaysia (age 25–49)90 days per year (between principal and/or spouse and dependants)90 days per year (between principal and/or spouse and dependants)90 days per year (between principal and/or spouse and dependants)90 days per year (between principal and/or spouse and dependants)90 days per year (between principal and/or spouse and dependants)
+Minimum days in Malaysia (age 25-49)90 days per year (combined principal, spouse, and dependants)90 days per year (combined principal, spouse, and dependants)90 days per year (combined principal, spouse, and dependants)90 days per year (combined principal, spouse, and dependants)90 days per year (combined principal, spouse, and dependants)

 Minimum days in Malaysia (age 50+)No minimum stay requirementNo minimum stay requirementNo minimum stay requirementNo minimum stay requirementNo minimum stay requirement